flyinggorilla/simulator.atterwind.info/README.md

 When the table shows a _vs._ then it is simulator _vs.
 Mischa's real-world-best-practice_.

 First conclusions: Calculations were based on 20° angle of apparent wind vs. sail chord.
 Adjusting angle of attack to 15° OR reducing the Hellman constant (for reduced wind-gradient) brings closer results.
-At low speeds,
+The result is close enough to get a rough feel, and wanting to get back on the water to try some trims in the real-world.

 [upwind1]: https://simulator.atterwind.info/?bh=45&bs=3&ws=4&wh=0.27&ch=17.0&cs=-1.9&cl=2.0&cry=9.4&crz=134.6&crx=-99.2&cth=5.0&cts=0.0&ctl=0.0&csh=0&vd=1 (view in simulator)